LW2904/c/README.md

 # c

-A number of little C programs created mostly to learn the language.
+A number of little C programs created to learn the language.
 Most of them are portable but some require GCC and Linux.

 Folders prefixed with `osu_` are related to the game [osu!](osu.ppy.sh/).